Analysis | Guess what? There (still) wasn’t any significant fraud in the 2020 presidential election.

 It often takes a while for states and counties to adjudicate dubious ballots.
 It’s a lengthy process, matching cast votes with actual voters.
 But it has been more than 13 months since the election ended and counties have a much better sense now of how often votes might have been cast illegally.
 In sum: fewer than 500, or fewer than the number of people who serve in the House and Senate.
 Fewer than the number of people it takes to handle the balloons in the Macy’s Thanksgiving Day Parade.
 Fewer than the number of people who would ride on a single subway train during rush hour, pre-pandemic.

 So here we are, 406 days after the presidential election.
 On the one hand, we have multiple state-level reviews conducted by Trump allies suggesting that the vote totals in contested states was legitimate.
-There has been no person who has stepped forward and admitted participation in any sort of scheme to throw the election and no discovery of rampant, coordinated fraud save for an effort to cast ballots in Macomb County, Mich. that constitutes most of AP’s total from that state — an effort that didn’t actual result in ballots being counted.
+There has been no person who has stepped forward and admitted participation in any sort of scheme to throw the election and no discovery of rampant, coordinated fraud save for an effort to cast ballots in Macomb County, Mich., that constitutes most of AP’s total from that state — an effort that didn’t actual result in ballots being counted.
 And then there’s AP’s broad analysis of the vote in all six states that found only piecemeal problems.

 On the other hand, we have a guy who was documented as having said false things tens of thousands of times while serving as president continuing to insist that proof of wide-scale fraud is just around the corner.